touchlab/Karmok/README.md

 ### Pre-alpha

 Karmock is a library used by Touchlab as an experimental tool.
 It's meant as an internal tool, as well as an experiment to find out what could go into a full fledged Kotlin Multiplatform mocking solution.
 We are simply making it public to show how a kmp mocking solution could work.
-This code is still in an experimental state, and it is not a complete project.
-You may not want to use this library as a full fledged mocking solution, as it was never expected to be used publicly.
 If you decide to use Karmock, know that Touchlab is not providing any technical support for this library.

 ### Limitations